 Agua’s practice is influenced by community organizing, transformative justice, and a deep commitment to exploring themes of memory, identity, and ancestral connection.
 Their initiation into sound healing began through mentorship by Guadalupe Maravilla, and their apprenticeship in metalworking has developed under the wisdom of Sterling Rook.
 Their work integrates intuitive connections with ancestors, spiritual practices related to the land, and a diverse range of mediums to cultivate a liberatory expressive practice.

-They have shown work in many art institutions and festivals in Miami and abroad including: ICA Miami, ICA Richmond, NADA Art Fair, Satellite Art Fair, MOCA, Oolite, OMiami, Airie, BFI, Commissioner, Deering Estate, The Bass Museum, Mana Contemporary Art Museum, Edge Zones, Atlantic Center for the Arts, Aspen Ideas, and more.
+They have shown work in art institutions and festivals in Miami and abroad including: ICA Miami, ICA Richmond, NADA Art Fair, Satellite Art Fair, MOCA, Oolite, OMiami, Airie, BFI, Commissioner, Deering Estate, The Bass Museum, Mana Contemporary Art Museum, Edge Zones, Atlantic Center for the Arts, Aspen Ideas, and more.